Today, we are all obsessed with the experience of the customer. However, few seem to care about employee experience. This makes no sense whatsoever.

-Good news for you, we have a free CJM template you can use for a high-level mapping.
+Good news for you, we have a library of free CJMs templates, including employee experience map templates, which you can use for high-level mapping.
 Either download a PDF file and print it out or create a map in our Journey Mapping Tool, tweak it as you like and then export to show all the insights you came up with!

 Rate this post